THE PATHS OF PROPHECY

 The search for Musa has been as intense as the search for Yusuf.
 Again, Allah (swt ) has not only revealed the vital clues in his revelation of the Quran, but He has preserved the necessary archaeological data to confirm the historical presence of His Prophet in Egypt.

 It is well known that the Bible (Exodus 12:37) specifically mentions Rameses as the Pharaoh of Musa.
 However, extensive research has shown that the tribes of Yacub were not in Egypt at the time of Rameses.
 The Quran clears up the matter.
+Before, this is discussed, one must understand the Quran’s word fr3wn which is mistranslated as Pharaoh, meaning ‘from the great house’ or palace.

-There is an important clue in the Quran as to the identity of the Pharaoh of Musa.
-Sura 28:38 states: Pharaoh said: “O Leaders, I don’t know if you have a god other than myself, therefore, O Haman!
+There is an important clue in the Quran as to the identity of the fr3wn of Musa.
+Sura 28:38 states: Fr3wn said: “O Leaders, I don’t know if you have a god other than myself, therefore, O Haman!
 Light (a fire) on the clay and build for me a high building that I may mount up to the god of Musa, but as far as I’m concerned, I think he is a liar.”

-Sura 10:92 states: “This day shall We save you (pharaoh) in your body, that you may be a sign to those who come after you.
+Sura 10:92 states: “This day shall We save you (fr3wn) in your body, that you may be a sign to those who come after you.
 But truly, many among mankind are heedless of our signs.”

-So, associated with the Pharaoh of Musa are a wazir (vizier) named Haman, a tall building, and a preserved body or mummy.
+So, associated with the fr3wn of Musa are a wazir (vizier) named Haman, a tall building, and a preserved body or mummy.
 The focus is, of course, on Haman.
 Haman is mentioned in the biblical book of Esther as the wazir of the Persian King Ahasuerus.
 The biblically knowledgeable often point to the Haman of the Bible as proof that the Quran is mistaken.
 But, then, of course, Allah (swt) never errs.

 Haman is Arabic for Hemon (Chronicle of the Pharaohs by Peter A. Clayton, published by Thames and Hudson, page 47), which is English for the Egyptian hieroglyphs U36-O28-G43, currently pronounced by Western scholars as Hemiunu; a name which means ‘Priest of Awn’.
 Awn or On was the city dedicated to the Egyptian sun god, Ra.
 Ancient Egyptian is a language in which words were written in pictograms.
 Only the pictograms or hieroglyphs, U36-O28-G43, appear in the original texts.
 The pronunciation of these hieroglyphs is very uncertain so the current pronunciation, ‘Hemiunu, is speculative.
-Haman was the nephew, prince, master builder, chief of works and wazir to the 4th dynasty Pharaoh Khufu (2589-2566 BCE) or Cheops who built the Cheops pyramid:
+Haman was the nephew, prince, master builder, chief of works and wazir to the 4th dynasty King Khufu (2589-2566 BCE) or Cheops who built the Cheops pyramid:

 “Hemiumu was the son of Nefermaat I and Atet and the grandson of Sneferu.
 His statue has a list of his titles inscribed on it: “Member of the elite, high official, vizier, king’s seal bearer, attendant of Nekhen, and spokesman of every resident of Pe, priest of Bastest, priest of Shesmetet, priest of the Ram Mendes, keeper of the Apis Bull, the White Bull, whom his lord loves, elder of the palace, high priest of Thoth, whom his lord loves, courtier, Overseer of Royal Scribes, priest of the Panther Goddess, Director of Music of the South and North, Overseer of All Construction Projects of the King, king’s [grand]son of his own body”.